 Topicals

-Topicals are cannabis-infused creams, balms, or lotions that are applied directly to the skin.
-They are often used for targeted relief from pain or inflammation.
+Cannabis-infused creams, balms, and lotions, known as topicals, are applied directly to the skin and are commonly used for targeted pain or inflammation relief.

 Benefits of Topicals: